Don't Try This With Water Based Home Improvement Center, Cyclioaliphatic epoxies or any non 100% solids Epoxy Coating.

 **** Equivalent Price to Ultra when shipping and the additional epoxy and top coat are added in to equal the thickness and protection of Ultra.

 Note: For Reference - Conventional floor paints and enamels are 2-3 Mils thick.

 We strongly recommend you read the How To Prep Your Floor and the Epoxy Flooring pages linked below.
-There's a reason we post these pages, they're there to teach you what you need to know about epoxy floor coatings and how to avoid buying an inferior epoxy paint for your floor and how to prepare the floor properly so you get 10-20 years of service from you ArmorGarage floor.
+There's a reason why we post these pages, they're there to teach you what you need to know and what is just marketing hype that you shouldn't pay attention too.
+Spending 10 minutes reading these pages will help avoid buying an inferior epoxy paint for your floor and show you how to prepare the floor properly so you get 10-20 years of quality service from your new ArmorGarage floor.